 In 2006, the AREDS2 follow-up study began and in 2014 the results were published.
 The goal?
 To determine if an altered combination of select nutrients could slow AMD-related loss of vision even further.
 Researchers unveiled their findings in 2013, and the study focused particularly on the antioxidant carotenoids lutein and zeaxanthin, as well as the omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 Actually, the NEI had considered including both lutein and zeaxanthin in the original AREDS study -- but at that time, neither was available for manufacturing in a research formulation.

-Those in anticipation of positive AREDS2 results should look for eye health supplements that supply the above nutrients in these exact levels.
-AREDS2 supplements that mirror the study's formulation are also available.
 To ensure quality nutrition that delivers the best possible vision benefits, look for supplements that feature:

 Lutein and Zeaxanthin -- AREDS2 featured nutrients explained in more detail

 NEI AMD Page -- Background info on AMD from the National Eye Institute

 AMD Facts -- Macular Degeneration statistics, symptoms, research and photos